 Link to other priorities What will we do How we will measure or monitor progress When we will do it The impact we are expecting Promotion of the West Berkshire Directory to residents and professionals.
-There are plans to use the Accelerating Reform Funding grant to create a self-assessment service for unpaid carers by Summer 2025.
-Guidance will be provided to unpaid Carers about completing the self-assessment service.
-Through Carers accessing West Berkshire Directory.
-A marketing campaign commenced following the upgrade.
-The campaign will focus on residents(including carers), partners and professionals.
+There are plans to use the Accelerating Reform Funding grant to create a self- assessment service for unpaid carers by Summer 2024.
+Guidance will be provided to unpaid carers about completing the self-assessment service.
+There are plans to upgrade the West Berkshire Directory in 2024.
+A marketing campaign will commence when the upgrade is complete which should be in the Autumn of 2024.
+The campaign will focus on residents (including carers), partners and professionals.
 Face to face focus support can be given to groups how to find information.
-2025-2028 Carers can use the directory more easily to find the information they need at the right time.
-To be able to access the carers self-assessment service carers must be digitally literate.
-Record of how many carers complete the online assessment and how many are unable to do so.
+2024-2027 Carers can use the directory more easily to find the information they need at the right time.
+To be able to access the Carers Selfassessment Service carers must be digital literate.
+Record of how many carers complete the online assessment and how many unable to do so.
 Alternative options to be provided to carers who are not able to complete the online self - assessments.
-2025-2028 Carers will be more digitally iterate and be able to access online services and support much quicker.
+2024-2027 Carers will be more digital literate and be able to access online services and support much quicker.

-Link to other priorities What will we do How we will measure or monitor progress When we will do it The impact we are expecting Promote and provide information about the Young Carers Card and Young Carers Newsletter for Young carers in West Berkshire.
+Link to other priorities What will we do How we will measure or monitor progress When we will do it The impact we are expecting Promote and provide information about the Young Carers Card and Young Carers Newsletter for young carers in West Berkshire.
 The Newsletter is published quarterly.
-Young carers cards will be co-produced with young carers, dependent on funding available.
+Presently the Young Carers Cards are not produced due to funding.
+We are currently reviewing this to see how we can support young carers.
 For young carers social media, Facebook, Instagram pages are updated weekly.
-The Young Carers Newsletter is circulated widely (all schools in West Berkshire, Youth Centres and Library) so that young carers know where to get support and what the support entails.
-It is important for young carers to know the benefits of having the Young Carers card.
-The Young Carers card is important as it enables access to social activities where the young carer is in a supporting role and may need to identify themselves as a carer.
-Other instances it may be beneficial to have the card is when a Young carer may be collecting medication for the cared for person and identification as a carer is required.
-While the young carers card is in development, schools will be invited to trial the opportunity with identified young carers in their setting.
-Priority will be given to secondary schools where statistically young carers are more likely to be identified.
-A young carer must have had an assessment prior to being issued a young carers card.
-2025-2028 Increase in requests for Young Carers Card.
-Increase in number of young carers who participate in the activities.
-Good uptake to the activities organised for young carers.
+The Young Carers Newsletter is circulated widely (all schools in West Berkshire, Youth Centre's and Library) so that young carers know where to get support and what the support entails.
+It is important for young carers to know the benefits of having the young carers card.
+The Young Carers Card is important as it enables access to social activities where the young carer is in a supporting role and may need to identify themselves as a carer.
+Other instances it may be beneficial to have the card is when a young carer may be collecting medication for the cared for person and identification as a carer is required.
+To be eligible for a young carers card priority will be given to young carers who provide significant amount of care or may be a sole carer for their parents or relatives.
+2024-2027 Increase in requests for Young Carers Card.
+Increase in number of young carers who participate in the activities /good uptake to the activities organized for young carers.
 Increase number of followers on social media and interaction from young carers and families.
 Partner organisations providing or publicising online resources, e.g. Joy - Joy Social Prescribing Software (thejoyapp.com) SHaRON.
 E-Learning.
 Libraries.
 Explore the growing potential of social media via the use of Twitter/Facebook to increase connectivity and highlight available support.
 Increase in online resources for Carers information so it is easy for Carers when they are looking for any information.
-2025-2028 Carers have a wider choice of online services and information they can access.
+2024-2027 Carers have a wider choice of online services and information they can access.